quicwg/multipath/draft-lmbdhk-quic-multipath.md

 the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.

-ACK_MP frame {{mp-ack-frame}} can be returned via either a different path, or the same path identified by the Path Identifier, based on different strategies of sending ACK_MP frames.
+ACK_MP frame {{ack-mp-frame}} can be returned via either a different path, or the same path identified by the Path Identifier, based on different strategies of sending ACK_MP frames.

 Using multiple packet number spaces requires changes in the way AEAD is applied for packet